 An organization can create and optimize the highest-quality content in their industry, but if no other websites link to it, then it won’t generate the authority Google deems necessary to rank as a resource in search.

-Authority is defined by the search engines as the quality backlinks and social shares your website receives from others that truly clarify your expertise in an industry.
+Authority is defined by the search engines as the quality backlinks and social shares your website receives from others that truly confirm your expertise in an industry.

 “It is very unlikely that Google will reduce the importance of link signals anytime in the near future.
 On the contrary, as they continue to refine their ability to root out link spam, links that are naturally given and coming from top-tier content providers will likely have even more of an impact on your rankings.”